CrumpLab/vertical/README.md

 ## What is vertical?

-`vertical` is a workflow for creating, curating, and communicating research assets in psychological sciene in the form of a website and/or R package. `vertical` installs an RStudio project template with the `vertical` workflow structure, and compiles content in a `vertical` project to an R package and pkgdown website for sharing the assets.
+`vertical` is a workflow for creating, curating, and communicating research assets in psychological science in the form of a website and/or R package. `vertical` installs an RStudio project template with the `vertical` workflow structure, and compiles content in a `vertical` project to an R package and pkgdown website for sharing the assets.

 ### vertical workflow